9 FAM 402.10

 b.
-(U) If you have reason to believe that the alien-beneficiary has paid a prohibited fee or agreed to pay such a fee and s/he has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Office of the Legal Adviser for Consular Affairs (L/CA).
+(U) If you have reason to believe that the applicant has paid a prohibited fee or agreed to pay such a fee and has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Office of the Legal Adviser for Consular Affairs (L/CA).
 While the case is returned to USCIS via KCC for consideration, you should refuse applications under INA 221(g) in situations where the applicant overcomes INA 214(b) and otherwise qualifies for an H-2 visa.

 9 FAM 402.10-11 (U) Validity of H Visas

 a.
 (U) Generally H-1B visas should be issued for the validity of the petition or per the reciprocity schedule, whichever is shorter.

 b.
 (U) Posts are authorized to accept H visa petitions and issue visas to qualified applicants up to 90 days in advance of applicants’ beginning of employment status.
 Post must inform applicants verbally that they can only use the visa to apply for admission to the United States starting one week prior for H-2A beneficiaries, and ten days prior to the beginning of the approved status period for H-1B, H-2B, and H-3.